-Also, while AIB and Bank of Ireland have been slow to reduce their rates, other lenders like ICS Mortgages, Finance Ireland and Avant Money have slashed theirs well below the 2.79% average.
+Also, while some banks like Permanent TSB and Bank of Ireland have been slow to reduce their rates, other lenders like ICS Mortgages, Finance Ireland and Avant Money have slashed theirs well below the 2.73% average.
 In fact Avant Money has a rate of 1.95% for those with a 40% deposit.
 So it's not all bad news.

 Although rates are high in Ireland it doesn't mean there isn't value to be found.